metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

     ]}
 ```

-A `Template::Plex` template is just perl!
+A `Template::Plex` template is just Perl!
 The above is the literal text you
 can save to a file and load as a template.

-Specifically, a `Template::Plex` template it is the subset of perl that's
+Specifically, a `Template::Plex` template it is the subset of Perl that's
 valid between double quotation operators.

 ## Smart Meta Data and Code